XRP price declines, alongside decrease in volume | FXStreet

 XRP price declines, alongside decrease in volume

-In the last 24 hours, Filecoin, Internet Computer and Zcash are the top gainers, Decred, OFFICIAL TRUMP, XRP are the top losers.
+In the last 24 hours, Canton, MYX Finance and Decred are the top gainers, Starknet, Soon, official Trump are the top losers.

 Cryptocurrency prices FAQs